 Avoid feeding wild animals to protect both yourself and the animals.
 If you approach a wild animal with food, it may bite or attack you.
 Keep yourself and food away from animals if you encounter them.
 Keep trails and other outdoor areas free of human food, even when you are not near animals.
 If you leave food on the ground or forget to clear a picnic table at night, it can attract animals to the area and put you or others in danger.

 Additionally, food can put animals at risk.
-Wild animals may start to rely on human food when hikers or campers provide it for them, which can harm their survival skills.
+Wild animals may start to rely on human food when hikers or campers provide it for them, which can lessen their survival skills and interfere with their natural behaviors.

 Make Noise